puppetlabs/workshop-bolt-compliance/exercises/03-managing-inventory-yaml-file.md

 - To test connectivity to your nodes, run `bolt command run hostname --targets all`

-- Verify you get a resonse from each target (1 Windows and 1 Linux) and there are no errors
+- Verify you get a response from each target (1 Windows and 1 Linux) and there are no errors